Living in Hualien

 Liyu (Carp) Lake is located in Shoufeng Township, just south of Hualien.
 With an area of approximately 104 hectares, it is the largest lake in this region; its size caries somewhat, however, with the amount of rainfall.
 The lake is encircled by a four-kilometer road that can be walked in about an hour.
 Popular activities include camping, picnic, and rowing on the lake.
 When the weather is favorable paragliders take off from Mt.
 Liyu just to the east of the lake, adding splashes of color to the green mountain landscape.

-Most ETAs who want to sign up for in-person Chinese classes do so through Tzu Chi University.
-Classes are held at the University of Science and Technology campus, and are more of a tutoring-from-textbook experience (as they are either held one-on-one or one-on-two).
+Most ETAs do so through Tzu Chi University.
+Classes are held at the University of Science and Technology campus and are more of a tutoring-from-textbook experience (as they are either held one-on-one or one-on-one).
 They offer classes for students of all experience levels, and sign-ups can be found here.

-In my experience as a beginner learner signing up for one-on-two classes, these lessons were definitely worth it.
-We used the 時代華語 Modern Chinese textbook, and lessons cost $625 per hour (plus some administrative fees and the cost for books).
+In my experience as a beginner learner signing up for one-on-one classes, these lessons were worth it.
+We used the 時代華語 Modern Chinese textbook, and lessons cost about $625 per hour (plus some administrative fees and the cost of books).